 Gloss hardwood floors

-You won’t see this level of hardwood floor sheen in too many homes.
-A hardwood floor gloss finish is often used for gym floors and bowling alleys.
 It has about 70% luster.
 These floors need to be cleaned frequently and show every imperfection and all dirt due to the amount of light reflecting off the floor.
-So, unless you want to see every footprint and clean these every day, steer clear of this wood floor gloss finish, especially if you have a busy home.
+So, unless you want to see every footprint and clean these every day, steer clear of this wood floor gloss finish.

-These four levels of hardwood floor sheen each offer a different feel to your home.
-Thinking about what’s most functional for your home is the best way to choose which level of sheen is best for you.
-You do want to make sure that the hardwood floor gloss finish you pick ties in with the aesthetic of your home.
+Make sure that the hardwood floor gloss finish you pick ties in with the aesthetic of your home.
 For example, if you have a rustic farmhouse vibe in your home, going with matte vs satin finish hardwood floors might pull the look together more.
 Others who have a more formal feeling in their furniture might go with a satin vs semi-gloss floor finish.